 \subsection{Main Results}

-\paragraph{\textbf{Qualitative Results.}} Fig.~\ref{fig:vis_test_360} and Fig.~\ref{fig:vis_wild_gen} illustrate the novel view synthesis results after reconstruction from various methods, highlighting the superior performance of PanoLAM.
+\paragraph{\textbf{Qualitative Results.}} Fig.~\ref{fig:vis_test} illustrates the novel view synthesis results after reconstruction from various methods on the test set and out-of-domain real-world images, highlighting the superior performance of PanoLAM.
 Unlike prior approaches, PanoLAM enhances texture detail, maintains identity fidelity, and ensures multiview consistency.
-Due to the subtlety of multiview consistency in static images, we encourage viewing our supplementary video for a clearer demonstration.
-It is noteworthy that PanoLAM neither employs time-intensive test-time optimization nor relies on precise camera poses for accurate reconstruction, showcasing the efficacy of our pose-free framework.
-We achieve these results with 800X speedup.
+Compared to PanoHead and SphreHead, there are no artifacts in the background as well.
+It is noteworthy that PanoLAM neither employs time-intensive test-time optimization (getting 800X speedup) nor relies on precise camera poses for accurate reconstruction, showcasing the efficacy of our pose-free framework.